AmrutaUnki/GAN-Diffusion-Model-For-EEG-Based-Emotion-Analysis/README.md

 | `cnn.py` | CNN classifier, training loop, evaluation |
 | `train.py` | End-to-end orchestration script (run this) |

-## One correction made to your parameter table

-Your table listed **"SoftMax"** as the *Optimizer* for the CNN classifier.
-Softmax is an activation function, not an optimizer, so:
-- CNN **optimizer** was set to **Adam** (lr = 0.001), consistent with the other two stages.
-- **Softmax** is used as the CNN's output-layer activation (implemented via `nn.CrossEntropyLoss`, which is mathematically equivalent to an explicit Softmax + categorical cross-entropy — see the docstring in `cnn.py` for details, and `CNNClassifier.predict_proba()` if you want explicit probability outputs).

-If this guess is wrong (e.g., you intended a different CNN optimizer), just change `CNN_OPTIMIZER`/the optimizer instantiation in `cnn.py`.

 ## Setup